microspectrometer/dev-kit-2020/firmware/README-dev.md

  ...
  |  Parameters
  |  ----------
- |  status: :data:`~chromaspeclib.datatypes.types.StatusOK` or :data:`~chromaspeclib.datatypes.types.StatusError`  If there is an error status, the other attributes are not valid
+ |  status: :data:`~microspeclib.datatypes.types.StatusOK` or :data:`~microspeclib.datatypes.types.StatusError`  If there is an error status, the other attributes are not valid
  |  cycles: 1-65535
  |    Number of cycles to wait to collect pixel strength.
  ...